Code-Institute-Submissions/FanFareFilms/readme.md

   User story walkthroughs
     Decided to move the IMDB details to the front page and the book option to 'more'.
 This gives return users a more accessible intro to the information they seek immediately as they visit the page.

+    On mentor advice, most of the information has been transferred from the home page to encourage people to click through to Book.
+Keep the schedule on home with a teaser of information and then the meat of the content right before they confirm their booking.